 In Europe online gambling activity is controlled by national license regimes

 While in the past, either there was no regulation specifically for online gambling or it was only allowed for state monopolies to provide online gambling services, today the overwhelming majority of EU member states have adopted multi-license regimes which allow several private operators to obtain a license and provide their services in that country.
 Only 5 EU member states had competitive multi-license regimes in 2009, whereas the rest had monopolies and prohibitions.
-Whereas, in 2018, the situation has dramatically shifted, and the number of multi-license regimes has now reached 23 countries (see our map for more details).
+In 2019, the situation has dramatically shifted and multi-license regimes have now been adopted in 25 member states (see our map for more details).
 The shift towards multi-licensing regimes is positive, as it is a vital element of any competitive and regulated market.

 The lack of innovation and variety of product offerings in countries which have a non-competitive model is one of the reasons why, for instance, monopolies are failing.
 The online gambling market is, like most online markets, highly sensitive to consumer demand and if a player cannot find the product or service that they want with licensed operators, they will look outside in the online world, which is borderless and only a few clicks away.
 This could lead the player to play on websites that are licensed elsewhere in other European countries, otherwise known as the “grey market” or with websites that are not regulated at all in the EU and do not offer any of the consumer protections that are required in the vast majority of EU member states.